-The first data set used in the experiments is the Reality Mining data set [5].
-Reality Mining data set is a public data set which captures the raw context data from 100 college volunteers at MIT over the course of the 2004-2005 academic year.
-The raw context data contains the communication, proximity, location, and activity information and can be used for learning personalized contexts of the users.
+The first data set used in the experiments is the Reality Mining data set [7].
+Reality Mining data set is a public data set that captures the raw context data from 100 college volunteers at MIT over the course of the 2004-2005 academic year.
+The raw context data contain the communication, proximity, location, and activity information and can be used for learning personalized contexts of the users.
 We randomly select 10 volunteers' context data from the Reality Mining data set to evaluate the performance of the proposed approach of mobile context modeling.
-Table II lists the details of the Reality Mining data sets used in our experiments, where the Owner ID identifies the owner of the context data, n denotes the number of context records, Ndenotes the number of extracted context sessions, P denotes the number of unique contextual feature-value pairs, N_p denotes the occurrence number of all contextual featurevalue pairs.
+Table 2 lists the details of the Reality Mining data sets used in our experiments, where the Owner ID identifies the owner of the context data, n denotes the number of